-While a variety of approaches are being tested, one of the most effective and straightforward solution has proven to be the implementation of intelligent locker systems.
-Scalable, customizable electronic lockers systems that give both your on-site workers and office visitors alike a secure space of their own for convenience and efficiency.
+While a variety of options are being tested, one of the most effective and straightforward storage solutions has proven to be the implementation of intelligent locker systems.
+Scalable, customizable electronic lockers systems provide both your on-site workers and office visitors alike a secure space of their own for convenience and efficiency.
 As mobile workers without a permanent workplace become more prominent, smart locker technology can provide a secure storage option for them and visitors.

 Streamlines Last Mile Logistics Substantially

-They preemptively and substantially reduce the amount of labor and time that is needed to deliver packages.
-According to a study, parcel delivery time has been greatly reduced by 78% and failed delivery service has been reduced to 0.
+Smart Locker Systems preemptively and substantially reduce the amount of labor and time that is needed to deliver packages.
+According to a study, parcel delivery time has been reduced by 78% and failed delivery service has been reduced to 0.

 Smart Locker Systems Aid in Modern Office Management/Hoteling

-With intelligent lockers, everyone in your office – whether that is an employee from another site in for the day, or an overworked mail center struggling to track down employees who do not have an assigned workspace – can have a safe, easily accessible place to store their belongings, or pick up their mail/online orders, while easing the strain on your mail center personnel at the same time.
-Intelligent lockers are a logical, effective response to several difficult-to-adapt-to workplace trends – namely, increasing package supply volumes, and more mobile workers.
+With intelligent lockers, everyone in your office – whether that is an employee from another site in for the day, or an overworked mail center struggling to track down employees who do not have an assigned workspace – can have a safe, easily accessible place to store their work and personal belongings, or pick up their mail/online orders, while easing the strain on your mail center personnel at the same time.
+Intelligent office lockers offer a logical, effective response to several difficult-to-adapt-to workplace trends – namely, increasing package supply volumes, and more mobile workers.